-- There will be times when you are watching a movie or reading a book and the motion sensors won’t be detecting any motion even though you are actually home.
+1.)
+There will be times when you are watching a movie or reading a book and the motion sensors won’t be detecting any motion even though you are actually home.
 In order to account for those times, the system waits for 2 hours of no motion detection before it decides to switch to away mode.
 That means when you actually do leave, it will take 2 hours before it switches into energy saving “away” mode.

-You could avoid these drawbacks by using the Quick Change feature on the Ecobee app whenever you come or go.
+You could avoid these drawbacks by using the Quick Change feature on the ecobee app whenever you come or go.
 But, that would require extra action on your part.
 It wouldn’t be a very smart solution.

 There has to be a better solution, right?
 Of course, there is.
 It’s called geofencing.
 You can use the GPS location of your smartphone to signal to your thermostat whether you are home or not.

 If you are sitting in the office and the kids are watching TV in the living room, both sensors will report activity.
-The Ecobee3 will take the temperature reading from each active room and average the two.
+The ecobee will take the temperature reading from each active room and average the two.

 Follow Me will not instantly average all sensors reporting motion.
 A given sensor has to continue reporting motion and over time, that sensor’s temperature data will be averaged in.
 For example, if you happen to run into your bedroom to grab something then leave again, Follow Me will not immediately include the bedroom sensor in the average temperature.

-Ecobee Home IQ Has The Best Energy Reports
+ecobee Has The Best Energy Reports

-The Ecobee3 has the most comprehensive energy reports of all its competitors.
+The ecobee has the most comprehensive energy reports of all its competitors.
 The feature is called Home IQ and it’s accessible through the web console.
 You can use Home IQ to access up to 18 months of data on system activity, fan activity, sensor temperature, and sensor motion.
-All the graphs from in this article are from Home IQ.
+All the graphs in this article are from Home IQ.